Janne555/lotfsd-frontend/README.md

 Works best in Chrome

 Project details can be found from the [projekti](projekti) folder.
-Files starting with Fullstack projekti are spreadsheets with an account of spent hours and the file Projektin yhteenveto is a summary of my thoughts about doing the project.
+Files starting with Fullstack projekti are spreadsheets with an account of spent hours (same content different format) and the file Projektin yhteenveto is a summary of my thoughts about doing the project.

 ## Address
 https://infinite-depths-34363.herokuapp.com/